Chamaecyparis thyoides: Wood

 Its wood is considered hardy, as it is resistant to decay and warping in a variety of temperatures and moisture levels.
 The most common use of white cedar wood is lumber, for which stands usually require 70 years of growth from germination to harvest.
 The lumber may be used in house construction, though scarcity of Atlantic white cedar makes it difficult to use as the primary material.
 The wood was favored for roof shingles because it is lightweight, but has since been replaced by cheaper and more fire-resistant materials such as asphalt.
 The durability of the heartwood makes it popular for use as siding and paneling, and the less resistant sapwood has been used for interior finishes.
 White cedar lumber has also been used in boat construction, but this requires much older, larger trees.
 North Carolina is the greatest producer of lumber for boat construction because it has the greatest number of old-growth C. thyoides forests.
 Other uses include fencing, telephone and electric poles, woodenware, duck decoys, lawn furniture, and as Christmas trees.

 Conservation

-Prior to European colonization of the Americas, there were an estimated 500,000 acre of swamps and bogs dominated by strands of Atlantic white cedars.
+Prior to European colonization of the Americas, there were an estimated 500,000 acre of swamps and bogs dominated by stands of Atlantic white cedars.
 At present, less than 100,000 acre still remain.
 Though the tree is not listed as threatened, Atlantic white cedar wetlands are considered a globally threatened ecosystem, and often serve as carbon sinks because of their peat-building abilities.
 Since 2012, ex situ gene conservation efforts of Atlantic white cedars have been ongoing at North Carolina State University and the United States Forest Service.